 Anchored by an indoor pool for year-round exercise and recreation, the 11-acre complex features a deep water competition pool, waterpark, water playground, an outdoor amphitheater for performing arts and summer concerts, and a number of other water-themed amenities and entertainment facilities.

 In response to the City's challenging request for a transparent, long span natatorium ceiling, DAHLIN identified a creative solution that achieved the desired aesthetic effect: an ETFE (Ethylene Tetra Fluoro Ethylene) roof.
 ETFE is an innovative material that is only one percent the weight of glass and transmits 95 percent of light.
-Using ETFE allowed DAHLIN to design a natatorium that will be full of light and will not require columns to support the structure.
-At the time of completion, this will be the first ETFE ceiling in Northern California and only the second in the entire state.
+Using ETFE allowed DAHLIN to design a natatorium that is full of light and did not require columns to support the structure.
+At the time of completion, this was the first ETFE ceiling in Northern California and only the second in the entire state.